 3. Vitamin B complex

 B vitamins play a major role in hormone regulation and energy levels.
+It also helps to improve your hearing.
 Ever noticed that so many energy drinks add B12?
 That’s why, B12 gives a cellular boost, increasing energy production.

 Iron deficiency by itself is unpleasant, but when coupled with hypothyroidism it can cause extreme fatigue and hair loss.
 Iron is needed to convert T4 to T3, the active thyroid hormone, so a deficiency means less hormone action!
 Pair vitamin C with iron supplementation for maximum absorption, and be aware that iron supplements can cause dark bowel movements and stomach upset.

 Caution: Be wary of taking “thyroid pills.”
 These supplements can actually contain bovine thyroid in unknown amounts.
 Some brands add iodine, which can actually slow thyroid function further!
 Choose blends, like this one, without thyroid hormone added!

 Understanding Thyroid & Metabolism

 There aren’t magic “thyroid pills” and there isn’t a switch to control metabolism.
 But learning about the role nutrition plays in both the production of the thyroid hormone and the metabolism can help shape a healthy lifestyle for living with a thyroid condition.

 - A Quick Guide To Your Metabolism

 - Thyroid: Controlling Hormones Essential to Your Metabolism